Benjamin Montet

 Understanding Planets and Stellar Activity from the Ground

 The first exoplanets discovered around Sun-like stars were discovered through the analysis of high-resolution spectra.
 Today, through decades of monitoring we have thousands of spectra of tens of thousands of stars from ground-based facilities.
 Instead of treating each star individually, what can we learn from these bulk observations?
 I'm interested in using data-driven models built on these observations to better understand stellar activity signals and how best to separate these signals from the signatures of small planets.
 To that effect, I'm currently applying the wobble framework to stars observed with the HIRES instrument at the W.M.
 Keck observatory to better separate effects from the star, its orbiting planet, and the Earth's atmosphere.
-I'm also working with the MAROON-X team to apply the same strategies to data from that instrument, and with the Veloce team to understand the architectures of planetary systems.

 Curriculum Vitae